Exergist/BigKNOBv2/README.md

 ## Notes
  * My BigKNOBv2 was custom-made by LeafCutterLabs and ordered through [Etsy](https://www.etsy.com/listing/955302431/bigknob-a-custom-programmable-macropad?ref=shop_home_recs_3&frs=1&crt=1).
- * My BigKNOBv2 uses the dented encoder, and the keymap was obtimized around it (YMMV).
+ * My BigKNOBv2 uses the dented encoder, and the "modified" keymap was optimized around it (YMMV).
  * BigKNOBv2 has key switches with RGB backlighting (as opposed to RGB underglow for the whole device).

 ## Acknowledgements